kerberos-io/documentation/1_getting_started.md

 When installed Kerberos.io on a Raspberry Pi or any other Linux device, two applications are available: the [**machinery**](https://github.com/kerberos-io/machinery) and the [**web**](https://github.com/kerberos-io/web).

 The machinery is responsible for the processing.
-It's **an image processing framework** which takes images from the type of camera (USB-, IP- or RPi-camera) you've configured in the configuration files and executes one ore more algorithms and post-processes (e.g. save a snapshot).
+It's **an image processing framework** which takes images from the type of camera (USB-, IP- or RPi-camera) you've configured in the configuration files and executes one or more algorithms and post-processes (e.g. save a snapshot).
 The configuration files allow you to define the type of camera, post-processes, conditions and much more; it's **highly configurable**.
 It's important to note that the machinery, out-of-the-box, can handle only one camera at a time.

 The web is responsible for the visualization.
 It's a **GUI** which helps the user to find activity at a specific period, configure the machinery, view a live stream, see system information and much more.
 It's important to note that the machinery can work without the web, however we don't recommend this.